Imagine spending countless hours crafting a marketing plan only to find potential customers leaving your site without clicking on your CTA button.

 Using size is an effective way to create a visual hierarchy on the webpage.

-Make your CTA button more prominent than other elements on your page.
+Make your call to action button design more prominent than other elements on your page.
 The trick is to use a bigger (or smaller for softer CTAs) button to convey a stark contrast to the rest of the page’s visual elements.
 That breaks any monotony, which draws attention.

-That said, be careful not to make your button too big that it becomes obnoxious or too small that it becomes hard to see or click.
-Always remember that the goal is making the CTA button the page’s focal point.
+That said, be careful not to make your button too big that it becomes obnoxious.
+Too small, on the other hand, and it becomes hard to see or click.
+Always remember that the goal is making the CTA button the page's focal point.

 On Readwise’s homepage, the CTA button differs in size from the header and subheader, so it stands out.